Brazil eyes pension vote, budget target after Temer dodges trial

 "It will not be prudent to change the target," said Marcos Montes, whip of the government-allied Social Democratic Party (PSD) in the lower house.
 "But I don't think society would stand even higher taxes.
 The government will have to cut even deeper."

-Reporting by Silvio Cascione; Additional reporting by Ricardo Brito and Maria Carolina Marcello; Editing by Lisa Shumaker
+Reporting by Silvio Cascione; Additional reporting by Anthony Boadle, Ricardo Brito and Maria Carolina Marcello; Editing by Lisa Shumaker